On the dangers of dental amalgam (mercury) "silver" fillings

 "All dental materials are potentially toxic with a broad individual variety of reactions", notes Dr. Dietrich Klinghardt, MD, PhD, and top clinical toxicologist and amalgam researcher Dr. Max Daunderer adds that "[o]bviously, not everyone experiences acute toxicity effects from the mercury in amalgam fillings.
 However, virtually everyone does have mercury build-up in their bodies from the implantation of such fillings."

 Dr. Daunderer also gives a warning as to too high expectations regarding the removal of one's amalgam fillings.
 While many tremendously benefit and some experience healing of their illnesses, not everyone will.
-He still recommends having your mercury amalgam removed, in order to at the very least discontinue your constant exposure to a highly toxic agent, thus preventing it from building up in your body and conceivably causing eventual health problems down the line.
+He still recommends having your mercury amalgam removed, in order to at the very least discontinue your constant (fresh) exposure to a highly toxic agent, thus preventing it from building up in your body and conceivably causing eventual health problems down the line.